ds4se/chapters/mikegodfrey/provenanceChapter.md

 ## What's provenance?

-What these scenarios have in common is that they depend on the *provenance* of software entities [Godfrey-SCP-97-1]; that is, we need to be able to analyze various kinds of evidence that pertain to the origin, history, and ownership of software entities to answer questions such as:
+What these problem scenarios have in common is that they depend on the *provenance* of software entities [Godfrey-SCP-97-1]; that is, we need to be able to analyze various kinds of evidence that pertain to the origin, history, and ownership of software entities to answer questions such as:
 <ul>
 <li> What is the history of this entity?
 How did it come to be where it is currently?
 <li> What other entities is it related to, and how?